Konstantin Kovalev

 The founder of the project, editor-in-chief

-illustrated magazine and site
+of the illustrated magazine and site

 "PMG" (Permanent Residence).